 [School Name]

-What makes this work: Two lines do the heavy lifting — “I wanted to reach out personally” and “Thank you for trusting us with [Name]‘s training.”
-The first signals that this isn’t automated.
-The second positions you as a steward, not a service provider.
-Both lines sound like a person, because they should be.
+What makes this work: Two lines carry most of the weight — “I wanted to reach out personally” and “Thank you for trusting us with [Name]‘s training.”
+The first signals this isn’t automated.
+The second positions you as a partner in their child’s growth, not just a service provider.
+Both are true, and both sound like a person because they should.

-When to send: 4–6 weeks before any tournament, grading event, demo day, or seasonal program (summer camp, spring intensive)
+When to send: 4 to 6 weeks before any tournament, grading event, demo day, or seasonal program

-Who it goes to: Your full active list, or just the relevant age group
+Who it goes to: Your full active list, or segmented by age group or belt level

 [Event Name] is coming up — here's what you need to knowRegistration is open for [Event Name] — spots are limited[Name]'s next big moment: [Event Name] on [Date]